arjenmarkus/interpolation2d3d/README.md

 # Interpolation in 2D and 3D

-Interpolation in two and three dimensions based on the packages available at [netlib.org](httpL//netlib.org)
+Interpolation in two and three dimensions based on the packages available at [netlib.org](http://netlib.org)

 The packages srfpak, sphpak, qshep2d and qpshep3d implement an object-oriented interface to the interpolation packages by Robert Renka.
-The code as found on netlib has been modernised using the [https://www.fortran.uk/plusfortmanual/spag.html](spag program).
+The code as found on netlib has been modernised using the [spag program](https://www.fortran.uk/plusfortmanual/spag.html).
 Some further minor changes to the code have been introduced to avoid error messages about array-bound violations, due to the old-style FORTRAN 77 declaration "iadj(1)" and the like.